hashxim/hconMD/Work_MD/Things to Check in CFI Activities.md

 # Definition
 Highlights the usage of the capital of business in terms of capex done, investment insecurities etc. ==It is an indicator of  how business employ their cash==.

+CFI is generally a negative cash flow component of CFS.

 The cash can be employed by investing in assets:
 - New Plant and machinery for increasing the operational productivity and business profits
 - Non-principal activities by investing in securities or giving loan and advances to third parties etc.